MJ10/mNotes/README.md

-# mNotes
+# MyTasksList

-You can view the app [here](https://mnotesapp.herokuapp.com)
+You can view the app [here](https://mtaskslist.herokuapp.com)

-## Introduction
+## About
-mnotes is a basic webapp made using the MEAN(MongoDB, Express, Angular2, NodeJS) stack.
+MyTasksList is a basic webapp made using the MEAN(MongoDB, Express, Angular2, NodeJS) stack.
-The app helps you take notes and refer to them anywhere, on any platform.

-## Installation
+## Running The app
-### Requirements

-* Git
-* NodeJS
-* MongoDB

-### Configuration
-- Fork the repository
+- Fork the repository to your account
 - Clone to your machine
-- Configure MongoDB in `routes/api.js`
+- Configure MongoDB in `routes/tasks.js`
-- Configure Firebase variables in `src/app/app.module.ts`

-### Running the application
-- Run `npm install` in the project directory
 - Build the Angular2 front-end using the follwing command in the project directory
 ```bash
 ng build